jafman33/narwhal/readme.md

 The Naval Warfare Centers work on ever changing Research, Development, Test, and Evaluation (RDT&E) projects for various customers/sponsors across the DoD.
 However, being able to match project needs with available personnel is a challenge.
 With the help of a workshop with Begin Morning Nautical Twilight (BMNT), the Naval Information Warfare Center Pacific (NIWC Pacific) have derived that the Naval workforce could benefit from an online, interactive Gig economy.
 Therefore, we are looking to leverage novel concepts and new technologies currently being used to create the emergent “Gig Economy” and develop an internal capability to more efficiently and effectively solicit short-term project needs and find skilled workers to help with tasks.
 For additional information, please check out the full [challenge details.](https://www.challenge.gov/?challenge=project-narwhal)

 ### 1.2 Project Requirements
-Submissions will be judged based on ability to adhere to the 7 feature requests provided below:
+The project objectives are laid out by the following 7 feature requests:
 1.  **Talent profiles**
     - Intuitive and fun user interface (UI) that allows engineers to create profiles.
 	    - Requires the ability to easily input both pre-populated and manually entered skills